shabbirh/MongoHub-Mac/README.markdown

 ** Current **

     - { _id: "my_value" } can be parsed
-    - problem to convert from bson to json, dates with milliseconds that can't be converted correctly in decimal (like 0.820)
+    - problem to convert from bson to json, dates with milliseconds that can't be converted correctly in decimal (like 0.820 expressed in float as 0.819999999)

 ## History